 Concept Note: From the Castros to COVID: An ASCE Virtual Conference

 Cuban political theory has been despised by many and yet it has influenced others.
-Cuba has long sought to deepen its autonomy even as it has moved from an uncomfortable dependence first on the Soviet Union, and then on a variety of other states most of whom welcomed the opportunity to use Cuba for their own interests especially when those interests were opposed to those of the United States.
+Cuba has long sought to deepen its autonomy even as it has moved from an uncomfortable dependence first on the Soviet Union, and then on a variety of other states, most of whom welcomed the opportunity to use Cuba for their own interests especially when those interests were opposed to those of the United States.
 Cuban has become increasingly food insecure over the last several decades, even as it has become an important participant in global pharmaceutical research and development.
-At the same time its critics believe that some of this development is more propaganda than substance.
-Its has become less dependent on cash crops even as it became more dependent on tourism.
+At the same time, its critics believe that some of this development is more propaganda than substance.
+It has become less dependent on cash crops even as it became more dependent on tourism.
 Global social media remains fascinated by the idea of Cuba.
-The glow of its history especially on the cusp of the 1959 Revolution has helped to preserve portions of Havana’s historic district even as large portions of Cuban housing deteriorates at alarming rates.
+The glow of its history especially on the cusp of the 1959 Revolution has helped to preserve portions of Havana’s historic district even as large portions of Cuban housing deteriorate at alarming rates.
 Cuba’s revolutionary heroes are household names virtually everywhere on earth even as its human rights record has been the subject of criticism from those same actors.
 This has been acutely evident in Europe, though in other places there has been a divide between those who embrace Cuban political theory, and those who embrace the theory that Cuba is a global violator of human rights.

 Before the COVID-19 pandemic at the start of 2020, Cuba and its friends and neighbors had been functioning within the framework of a broad equilibrium.
 American enmity was matched by the friendship of Venezuela, China, China, and Iran, while European provided a measure of protection to take the edge off of American efforts to destabilize the government.
-Internally, Cuba elite continued to refine its Caribbean variant of Marxist-Leninism, one substantially suspicious of markets.
-Yet the resulting formal structures of the economic system also provides a space for an informal economy tolerated because it is the price of stability, and useful because it provides a means of disciplining the population when it suits the state.
+Internally, Cuba’s elite continued to refine its Caribbean variant of Marxist-Leninism, one substantially suspicious of markets.
+Yet the resulting formal structures of the economic system also provide a space for an informal economy tolerated because it is the price of stability, and useful because it provides a means of disciplining the population when it suits the state.
 Cuba’s search for hard currency and global influence produced programs of providing medical services to other states (Cuban medical internationalism), which competitor states (and some of its participants) criticized for potential violation of human rights.
-Even this description can be incendiary precisely because Cuba lends itself to polarization of opinion.
+Even this description can be incendiary precisely because Cuba lends itself to the polarization of opinion.
 For example, while some are convinced that Cuban medical internationalism is deeply embedded within the political premises of Cuban Marxist Leninism, others believe that it constitutes a form of modern slavery in breach of the ILO conventions.
-And economists deride analysis describing declining economic growth as a broad equilibrium.
+And economists deride analysis describing declining economic growth as a general equilibrium.

-All of the delicate components of these external and internal balancing, the aggregation of which defined the state of the nation (its economics, politics, law and social ordering), have been substantially disrupted by the COVID-19 pandemic.
+All of the delicate components of these external and internal balancing, the aggregation of which defined the state of the nation (its economics, politics, law, and social ordering), have been substantially disrupted by the COVID-19 pandemic.
 This conference has been organized to consider some of the more important aspects of that disruption and its potential consequences for the Cuban state, Cuban society, and its economics and international affairs.
 Participants will consider(1) The Cuban Economy and Prospects after COVID-19; (2) The Cuba Venezuela Relationship; (3) “Destrabando” the Cuban Economy: An Assessment of Reforms and the Road Ahead; and (4) a Roundtable on Developments in Moving Beyond Cuba’s Dual Currency System.
 The featured event, the Carlos Diaz Alejandro lecture will be given by the annual Carlos Diaz Alejandro Lecture.
-This year’s lecturer is Alejandro de la Fuente, Harvard University, who will speak to “Racism with Equality?
+This year’s lecturer is Alejandro de la Fuente, Harvard University, who will speak on “Racism with Equality?
 Measuring Racial Inequality in Cuba, 1980-2010.”